andrwmorph/kpollich.github.io/resume.md

 Lead Backend Developer

 I started at Clipper as an intern during my time at Millersville University in March, 2015.
 Initially I worked mostly on some automated email and reporting technologies within our C#/.NET project.
-I moved into a sort of interim backend lead position in late 2015, and began working on migrating [localflavor.com](http://localflavor.com) from a .NET and IIS stack to a Rails and Linux stack.
+In early 2016 I accepted a position as the Lead Backend Developer, and began working on migrating [localflavor.com](http://localflavor.com) to a Rails stack as well as some other API layers in Node.

-* Maintain a monolithic C# codebase
+* Maintain and iterate on a C#/Webforms codebase
-* Implement API layer in Rails conforming to [JSON API](http://jsonapi.org/)
+* Implement and architect API layers in Rails and Node.js
 * Perform code reviews and manage Git repositories
-* Develop side projects, API's, etc in Node.js
+* Participate in and drive architecture and solution engineering discussions

 ---